Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 You can, there are many daily tours from Rethymnon and Heraklion to Santorini.

-The trip takes about 2-3 hours (each way) and it allows you to see the highlights of Santorini and make it back to Crete within the day.
+The trip takes about 2-3 hours (each way), allowing you to see the highlights of Santorini and make it back to Crete within the day.

-Several companies sell one-day trips to Santorini from Crete, and some of these packages are real value for money.
+Several companies sell one-day trips to Santorini from Crete; some of these packages are real value for money.

-However, if an organized tour is too expensive for you, it’s possible to book a ferry ticket from Heraklion (in Summer, also from Rethymnon and Agios Nikolaos), and enjoy your self-made romantic Santorini escape.
+However, suppose an organized tour is too expensive for you.
+In that case, booking a ferry ticket from Heraklion (in Summer, also from Rethymnon and Agios Nikolaos) and enjoying your self-made romantic Santorini escape is possible.

 questions about crete